shhossain/computer_science/Object Oriented Programming/readme.md

     print("Name:", encap1.get_name())
     print("Age:", encap1.get_age())

 if __name__ == "__main__":
     main()
 ```

-#### **3. Inheritance**
+3. Inheritance

-* Inheritance is the ability to create a new class from an existing class.
+   - Inheritance is the ability to create a new class from an existing class.

-* Using inheritance, we can inherit a few or all members and functions from a Parent class to a Child class.
-The Child class may also have additional members and functions of its own.
+   - Using inheritance, we can inherit some or all members and functions from a parent class to a child class.
+The child class may also have additional members and functions of its own.

-* For example, let us assume we have a class School which has attributes like Unique ID, Class Routine, etc and functions like Biometric Attendance System.
+   - For example, let us assume we have a class "School" which has attributes like Unique ID, Class Routine, etc., and functions like Biometric Attendance System.

-* There are two more classes called Student and Teacher.
-Now, both these classes can access the methods and function from the School class as well as have functions of their own like Assignment Submission or Assignment Grading respectively.
+   - There are two more classes called "Student" and "Teacher."
+Both of these classes can access the methods and functions from the "School" class and have functions of their own, like "Assignment Submission" or "Assignment Grading," respectively.

-### **Java program to Demonstrate Inheritance** ###
+**Java program to Demonstrate Inheritance**

 ```java
 class Calculation {